 The game will revert to normal if on a faster setting whenever an enemy ship is sighted.
 You can thus safely up the speed when no enemy is in sight.
-It is possible to force the game to "Fast" setting during combat.
-Note however that simulation realism may suffer slightly, especially concerning torpedo hits.

 10.0 HITS AND DAMAGE

 Hits will be shown in the event log.
 Hits on your own ships will be detailed as to location and the part of armor hit.
 An asterisk after the hit denotes that the hit penetrated armour.
 Hits that do not penetrate armour will cause no or very slight damage.